 2. Be reactive.

-Perhaps you’ve planned a great campaign with a powerful story and dynamite creative.
+Perhaps you’ve planned a great digital campaign with a powerful story and dynamite creative.
 But just before you hit send, guidelines change and it just doesn’t feel like it reflects the current situation.

 Maybe you run programs for kids and recommendations around mask-wearing change – now your campaign photos don’t reflect reality.
 We know how hard it is for many charities to get approvals through multiple levels, and making changes last minute is not ideal, but putting out an appeal that doesn’t fit the current narrative is even less so.
 So, what can you do to mitigate the last-minuteness of it all?